MIT World Peace University B.COM Admissions 2026

-CUET 2025 Biology Question Paper with Solutions: The CUET 2025 exams are scheduled to take place from May 13 to June 3, 2025.
+CUET 2025 Biology Question Paper with Solutions: The CUET 2025 exams were scheduled to take place from May 13 to June 3, 2025.
 CUET 2025 Biology Question Paper holds special importance for candidates who aspire to study undergraduate courses in life sciences, biotechnology, or medical sciences under the Common University Entrance Test (CUET) conducted by the National Testing Agency (NTA).
 This part contains questions based on Class 12 NCERT Biology basic concepts and is hence a crucial part for science stream aspirants.
-While the Biology paper is yet to be conducted, this article will be updated with the complete question paper, solutions, and detailed CUET 2025 Biology Question Paper analysis once the CUET 2025 exam concludes.
-In the meantime, we’ve included a thorough breakdown of previous year Biology question trends, highlighting frequently asked chapters and question patterns to help students fine-tune their final preparation and revision strategy.
+While the Biology paper has been concluded, this article will be updated with the complete question paper, solutions, and detailed CUET 2025 Biology Question Paper analysis .

 Aspects | Details |